ibraheemdev/seize/README.md

 Epochs can also be tracked to protect against stalled threads, making reclamation truly lock-free.

-Seize provides performance competitive with that of epoch based schemes, while memory efficiency is similar to that of hazard pointers.
-Seize is compatible with all modern hardware that supports single-word atomic operations such as FAA and CAS.
+seize provides performance competitive with that of epoch based schemes, while memory efficiency is similar to that of hazard pointers. seize is compatible with all modern hardware that supports single-word atomic operations such as FAA and CAS.

 [quick-start guide]: https://docs.rs/seize/latest/seize/guide/index.html